DSDEV27001/GFWeatherPipeline/readme.md

 - What was the temperature on that day?
 - In which region was the hottest day?

-(3) Exceptions written to a log file
+(3) Exceptions written to the file in the project route error.log

+(4) [Optional] Reverse geo-coding information for Forecast site Locations

 ### **Assumptions**

-- The code focus should be on the two existing files but well structured code is necessary to allow refactoring if this code needs to process further monthly files
+- The code focus should be on the two existing files (the code is well structured code to allow refactoring if the need to process further monthly files is required)
 - Data files sizes are constant as they are limited by the number of UK weather stations
 - Column units correspond to those in reference link (2) where there is an equivalent
 - SignificantWeatherCode and Visibility correspond to Weather Type Codes and Visibility in reference link (1)